Welcome to the Sullivan Lab* at the University of Arizona

-*at Ohio State University Microbiology Department as of June 2015
+*at Ohio State University Microbiology Department, summer 2015

 Viruses Impact Microbial Processes

-As the world faces global change and resource limitation, understanding the planet's microbes becomes necessity.
+As the world faces global change and resource limitation, understanding the planet's microbes (e.g. bacteria, archaea) becomes a necessity.
 This is because microbes drive the biogeochemistry that runs the planet, and are central to human endeavors, from food to health to industry.
-Viruses that infect microbes (phages) profoundly shape microbial populations and processes by acting as both major predators and sources of new genes.
+Viruses that infect microbes profoundly shape microbial populations and processes by acting as both major predators and sources of new genes.

 We work to understand viral impacts on globally important microbial processes.
 As empiricists, we test hypotheses through direct systems-level studies of natural populations, complemented by developing and studying model phage-host systems in the lab with the goal of generating the data required for predictive ecosystem modeling.
 Practically, we develop new ways to "see" viruses — in the microscope, in environmental sequence datasets, in experiments — i.e., we are learning how to "count" across different data types.

 Given this quantitative toolkit, current research questions include:

 1) What is a viral population or species?

 2) How do viral assemblages change over space and time, and what drives these patterns?

 3) How do bottom-up processes impact top-down predators?

 So you have viral metagenomic sequence, what next?